 The vertical picket provides the most significant structure to collapsible gates.
 The gauge thickness of this material in our gates is significantly thicker than other gates on the market, and this reflects their heavy weight.

-All components, including the track, is galvanised to help protect against weathering.
+All components, including the track, are galvanised to help protect against weathering.
 In addition to this, the gates are also powder coated for a smooth and durable finish.

 As with all grilles, the price of collapsible gates is dependant on the size of the job.
 We can provide you with a fast, accurate estimate if you provide us with dimensions of the opening/s over the phone, or filling out our contact page.
 Alternatively, we can send you out a surveyor to take measurements and give you a quote on site.